rockingrohit9639/project-zone/README.md

 ## Frameworks & Tools 🧰

 - React
-- Elasticsearch
+- NodeJs
-- Magic Lab
+- ExpressJs
-- Material UI
+- MongoDB

 # Setting up the project for running at localhost 💻